ripsawridge/site/site/contents/_cma/2018/riegele.md

 about 1400 meters up and down, 9 pitches (4, 4+, 3, 4-, 4-, 4, 5+, 1, 4-).
 Thanks
 Vaclav for the great climbing!
 More pictures [here](https://www.flickr.com/photos/ripsawridge/albums/72157701193960045).

+### Vaclav's report in Czech

+Celkem jsme lezli jenom devět délek (Riegelekante na Östliche Hochgrubachspitze ve Wilder Kaiser), ale s nástupem a sestupem nám to trvalo 12 hodin.
+Já včera nemohl skoro chodit, zato Michael jel lozit zase na Wilder Kaiser i v neděli.
+:)

+Už cestou nahoru, v husté mlze, mi Michael z ničeho nic řekl, že když dole při jištění uvidím, že mi dochází lano, tak mám prostě začít lézt. Čistě teoreticky, haha.
+Taky se mě, v sedm ráno, ptal jestli mám čelovku.

+Nebylo úplně jisté, kde vlastně ta Riegelkante začíná, ale Michael nás poměrně systematicky naváděl a trefil to dobře.
+Jenom ten přístup probíhal po příkrých svazích s mokrou trávou přerušovanou boulderovacími úseky.
+To jsme ještě pořád lezli v teniskách a s lanem smotaným na zádech, a míjeli jsme bórháky s nápisem Bergrettung.
+Když jsme našli Riegelkante a navázaní a přezutí jsme do ní nastoupili, zavalil nás mrak a až na pár protrhnutí s námi zůstal až do vrcholu.
+Tak měl člověk kromě strachu další důvod se třást -- zimou.

+Ty délky byly většinou stupeň 4 nebo 5, a já původně myslel, že něco z toho povedu (na Braunecku jsem tehdy vedl 6).
+Mělo mě varovat, že v průvodci stálo:
+"Der V. Kaiser-Grad muss dort allerdings sicher beherrscht werden und ist A0 nicht möglich."
+Jednak mluví o "Kaiser-Grad" a ne UIAA, a jednak "A0 nicht möglich" znamená, že tam skoro nebylo na čem jistit (A0 je první úroveň aid climbing, kdy si člověk může pomáhat tím, že se vytáhne za jištění).
+Už u těch čtyřek Michael občas utrousil: "Watch me," nebo "This is somewhat difficult".
+Já měl co dělat s lanem nad hlavou, jak on to lezl bez, to nechápu.
+Ta délka složitosti pět byla skoro nahoře.
+Začínala na balkónku s ostrou hranou směrem nahoru.
+Pak byla kolmá plotna s mizernými chyty, a první možnost pro jištění asi po 7 metrech.
+Kdyby Michael spadl, tak mu bude moje jištění ze štandu na prd, protože by si rozdrtil kosti o tu hranu balkónu.
+Celkově tam kromě štandů nebyla skoro žádná oka na expresky a Michaelovy tři "fešáci"/friendi :) spolu s ovazováním smyček o šutry se stali zachránci dne.

+Po té délce složitosti 5 pak přišla jedna složitosti 1.
+V podstatě zase klouzavý svah s drolícími se kameny a trávou, jenom ten let by byl o pár set metrů delší.
+Tak jsme dělali jištění v sedě za balvanem s lanem kolem zad.
+Tuhle jsem "vedl", takže jsem si seděl za balvanem, ten se mi zařezával do stehna, pode mnou střídavě mlha a nebo vzdálené suťovisko údolí a já se modlil, aby tenhle balvan zrovna nebyl z těch, které vyskočí a odkutálí se (Michael pak cestou dolů jeden podobné velikosti uvolnil).
+Lano kolem zad a zespodu veselý Michael za něj tahal a říkal: "Dobrý ne?
+Kdybych sletěl, tak to o moc víc tahat nebude."
+No a pak byla poslední délka, a na té došlo to lano, tak jsem spěšně vyhákl jistítko a pokračoval vzhůru, než se zjevil Michael. :)

+Shora pak byl pěkný pohled do severní kotliny.
+Je to tam takové hezky odřízlé od civilizace, ale spousta lezení a nějaká ta chata se taky najde.
+My jsme ještě vyšplhali, už bez lana, jeden další vrcholek, na němž Michael objevil značenou cestu dolů, a pak už jsme jenom šli a šli, často pozadu a počtyřech.

+Rozhodně to nebyla nuda a stálo to za to.
+Jenom mi to trochu opravilo obrázek o vlastních schopnostech, nafouknutý romantickou literaturou o himalájských prvovýstupech :).

+### And now, for a Google Translate job of that back into English, enjoy!

+> We had only nine lengths (Riegelekante at Östliche Hochgrubachspitze in Wilder Kaiser), but it took us 12 hours to get up and down.
+Yesterday he could not walk, but Michael was going to go to Wilder Kaiser again on Sunday. :)

+> Already on the way up, in a dense fog, Michael told me nothing that if I saw a rope down at the bottom, I should just start climbing.
+Absolutely theoretically, haha. *Also, at seven in the morning, he asked if I had a headlamp.*

+> It was not entirely certain where the Riegelkante is starting, but Michael has been systematically guiding us and doing it well.
+Only that approach was on steep slopes with wet grass interrupted by bouldering sections.
+We were still climbing in the sneakers and with a rope on our back, and we passed the *burgers* with the inscription of Bergrettung.
+When we found the Riegelkante, and we joined it, we clung to the cloud, and after a few ruins we stayed up to the top.
+So, besides fear, one had another reason to shake - cold.

+> Those lengths were mostly grade 4 or 5, and I originally thought I was going to do something (Braunecka was at that time 6).
+He should have warned me that the guide was: "Der V. Kaiser-Grad must be a *clerk of allergins and beer workers* who are not A0 of them."
+On the one hand, it speaks of "Kaiser-Grad" and not UIAA, and "A0 nicht möglich" means there was almost no guarantee (A0 is the first level of aid climbing when you can help by pulling out).
+Even at those fours, Michael occasionally said, "Watch me," or "This is somewhat difficult".
+I had something to do with the rope above my head as he crawled without, I do not understand.
+The length of complexity of five was almost up.
+She started on the balcony with a sharp edge up.
+Then there was a perpendicular plateau with grueling holds, and the first possibility to protect about 7 meters.
+If Michael had fallen, he would be my foolproof fool because he would crush his bones about the edge of the balcony.
+Overall, *there were almost no eyeglasses besides the stunts*, and Michael's three "friends" :) along with the tie-up loops became the saviors of the day.

+> After the length of complexity 5, there was one complexity: 1.
+In fact, a sliding slope with crumbling rocks and grass, only a few hundred yards would be a few hundred yards long.
+So we did the security in the sitting-behind the boulder with a rope around the back.
+I was "leading" this way, so I was sitting behind a boulder that cut me to my thigh, alternately fog or distant valley marsh, and I prayed that this rock would not be the one that jumps and jerks (Michael then down one similar size released).
+The rope around his back and the merry Michael below was pulling for him, saying, "Okay, no, if I had fallen, *it would not be much more dragged.*" Well, and then it was the last length, and there was a rope on it, so I hurried out the guard and went up until Michael appeared. :)

+> It was then a nice view to the northern basin.
+There is such a pretty cut off from civilization, but there is plenty of climbing and some cottage to find.
+We climbed, no more rope, one more peak on which Michael discovered the marked path down, and then we just went and went, often behind and over.

+> It was definitely no boredom, and it was worth it.
+It just corrected my picture of my own abilities, infused with romantic literature about Himalayan primes :).